lucashgrifoni/MyPortfolio-LucasGrifoni/RESUME.md

 - Helped improve security maturity in a large-scale telecommunications environment through standards, controls, and training.

 ### 💼 Trademaster – Application Security Engineer | Brazil – Remote
-- Supported secure software development practices and application security improvements in product delivery environments;
+- Supported the implementation of secure software development practices and improvements to application security in product delivery environments;
-- Contributed to secure pipeline validation, secure coding practices, and risk reduction initiatives.
+- Contributed to secure pipeline validation, secure coding practices, and risk mitigation initiatives.

-### 💼 Avanade – Senior Application Security | Brazil – Remote
+### 💼 Avanade – Senior Application Security Engineer | Brazil – Remote
 - Worked on security initiatives involving secure development, application validation, and collaboration with engineering teams;
-- Contributed to risk reduction and the implementation of security best practices in enterprise environments.
+- Contributed to risk reduction and the implementation of security best practices in corporate environments.

-### 💼 KPMG – Cyber Security Consultant Mid-Level | Brazil – Remote
+### 💼 KPMG – Mid-Level Cybersecurity Consultant | Brazil – Remote
-- Supported cybersecurity and security assessment initiatives focused on governance, risk, compliance, and technical security controls;
+- Supported cybersecurity initiatives and security assessments focused on governance, risk, compliance, and technical security controls;
 - Worked with teams to improve security posture, process maturity, and compliance alignment.

 ### 💼 Mosyle – Security Researcher I | Brazil – Remote
-- Contributed to security research activities, analysis, and technical support in security-related initiatives;
+- Contributed to security research, analysis, and technical support for security-related initiatives;
-- Strengthened technical foundations in vulnerability analysis, security thinking, and practical security investigation.
+- Helped strengthen the technical foundations in vulnerability analysis and security thinking

 ----